camaraproject/Commonalities/documentation/API-design-guidelines.md

    Camara uses the authentication and authorization protocols and flows as described in the [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md).

 6. **Add request time flags should be considered**.
 Along with other request parameters, a request timestamp can be added as a custom HTTP header in API requests.
-The server will compare the current timestamp with the timestamp of the request and will only accept the request if it is within a reasonable time frame (1-2 minutes maybe).
+   The server will compare the current timestamp with the timestamp of the request and will only accept the request if it is within a reasonable time frame (1–2 minutes maybe).
    - This will prevent very basic replay attacks from people trying to hack your system without changing this timestamp.

 7. **Entry params validation**
-Validate the parameters of the request in the first step, before it reaches the application logic.
+ Validates the parameters of the request in the first step before it reaches the application logic.
    Put strong validation checks and reject the request immediately if validation fails.
-In the API response, send relevant error messages and an example of the correct input format to improve the user experience.
+   In the API response,
+   send relevant error messages and an example of the correct input format to improve the user experience.

 ### 10.2 Security Implementation
 The security implemented in an API can be divided into three different layers: i) channel security; ii) access security; and iii) data security.